suhabb/covid_api_gateway/README.md

 1. Check for jdk version as it requires JDK 11
       - <terminal>> java -version
-2. All the other srvices need to be up
+2. All the other services need to be up

 ## Contributing